-TM-align is a highly optimized algorithm for protein structure comparison and alignment.
-For two protein structures of unknown equivalence, TM-align first generates residue-to-residue alignment based on structural similarity using dynamic programming iterations.
-An optimal superposition of the two structures, as well as the
+TM-align is an algorithm for sequence-order independent protein structure comparisons.
+For two protein structures of unknown equivalence, TM-align first generates optimized residue-to-residue alignment based on structural similarity using An optimal superposition of the two structures, as well as the

 TM-score value which